 Entering the hospital, the bad feeling in the pit of my stomach started to make itself known.
 I was shocked and confused to see my grandad laying in a hospital bed, looking so small and weak.
 After meeting with the doctors and not hearing any news, we went home.

 The next day, there was no change.
-I went to work as usual, watching my phone for any update.
+I went to work as usual, watching my phone for any updates.
 I visited the hospital again that evening, with my dad.
 We sat and chatted beside my grandad, quietly hoping he would improve.
 He seemed to be reacting to us talking, even though he was asleep, so we felt positive going home.

 Two days later, after a few night’s disrupted sleep (again, keeping an eye on my phone for any update) I received another call from my dad, explaining that grandad was not improving and they had a decision to make.
 I cancelled my plans and made my way back to the hospital.

 Grandad had been moved from the ward into a private room, due to the doctor’s fears of him having the flu.
 I entered the room to the nurses turning off the oxygen.
 My dad, my uncle and cousins were there, but my mum hadn’t arrived yet, so I took control and went to the cafe for a coffee run.